WeegeeNumbuh1/FlightGazer/README.md

   - ruamel.yaml
   - orjson
   - RGBMatrixEmulator
+- Downloads the `tar1090-db` aircraft database and generates a sqlite3 database that can be used by FlightGazer
 - Writes `first_run_complete` blank file to `etc/FlightGazer-pyvenv` to show initial setup is done
 - Runs main python script with desired flags